statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .4. persons not in the life-saving appliances which are swung out shall not provide either additional heeling or righting moment; and

 .5. life-saving appliances on the side of the ship opposite to the side to which the ship has heeled shall be assumed to be in a stowed position.
 5. Unsymmetrical flooding is to be kept to a minimum consistent with the efficient arrangements.
 Where it is necessary to correct large angles of heel, the means adopted shall, where practicable, be self-acting, but in any case where controls to equalization devices are provided they shall be operable from above the bulkhead deck.
-These fittings together with their controls shall be acceptable to the Administration.<sup> 5) Reference is made to the Recommendation on a standard method for establishing compliance with the requirements for cross-flooding arrangements in passengers ships, adopted by the Organization by resolution A.266(VIII), as may be amended. </sup> Suitable information concerning the use of equalization devices shall be supplied to the master of the ship.
+These fittings together with their controls shall be acceptable to the Administration.
+Suitable information concerning the use of equalization devices shall be supplied to the master of the ship.
 5.1.
 Tanks and compartments taking part in such equalization shall be fitted with air pipes or equivalent means of sufficient cross-section to ensure that the flow of water into the equalization compartments is not delayed.
 5.2.
 In all cases, *s*<sub>i</sub> is to be taken as zero in those cases where the final waterline, taking into account sinkage, heel and trim, immerses: